huggingface/datasets/datasets/ontonotesv5_conll2012/README.md

 OntoNotes v5.0 is the final version of OntoNotes corpus, and is a large-scale, multi-genre, multilingual corpus manually annotated with syntactic, semantic and discourse information.

-This dataset is the version of OntoNotes v5.0 extended and used in the CoNLL-2012 shared task , includes v4 train/dev and v9 test data for English/Chinese/Arabic and corrected version v12 train/dev/test data (English only).
+This dataset is the version of OntoNotes v5.0 extended and is used in the CoNLL-2012 shared task.
+It includes v4 train/dev and v9 test data for English/Chinese/Arabic and corrected version v12 train/dev/test data (English only).

-The source of data is the Medeley Data repo [ontonotes-conll2012](https://data.mendeley.com/datasets/zmycy7t9h9), which seems to be as the same as the official data, but users should use this dataset on their own responsibility.
+The source of data is the Mendeley Data repo [ontonotes-conll2012](https://data.mendeley.com/datasets/zmycy7t9h9), which seems to be as the same as the official data, but users should use this dataset on their own responsibility.

 See also summaries from paperwithcode [OntoNotes 5.0](https://paperswithcode.com/dataset/ontonotes-5-0) [CoNLL-2012](https://paperswithcode.com/dataset/conll-2012-1)